Understanding the difference between an American Bulldog and a Pit Bull can be challenging, especially given their similarities.

 As the American Bulldog and American Pit Bull developed, their original purposes as bull-baiting and dogfighting animals began to fade, and they became known for their roles as family pets, protectors, and working dogs.

-Despite their similarities, the American Bulldog and the Pit Bull are not the same.
+Despite their similarities, the American Bulldog and the Pit Bull are different.

 The American Bulldog is a large, muscular breed with mastiff-like features, while the American Pit Bull Terrier is typically smaller, leaner, and has terrier-like characteristics.

-In conclusion, the American Bulldog is not a Pit Bull but shares some common historical beginnings and traits.
+In conclusion, the American Bulldog is not a pit bull, but it shares some common historical beginnings and traits.

 Both breeds have evolved from their bull-baiting and dogfighting ancestors to become popular working dogs and loving family pets today.